Tom Spiegel: Investments

 He was a significant shareholder and member of the board of PortalPlayer, a supplier of digital and audio technology platforms for consumer electronics.

 He was a major stockholder and Chairman of the executive committee at American Well, a privately held telehealth company based in Boston, Massachusetts that provides online urgent care web visits for patients in 46 states.

-He was the chairman and CEO of Linq3, a U.S. company that designs, builds and markets devices for digital lottery gameplay.
+He was the chairman and CEO of Linq3, a U.S. company that designs, builds and markets devices for digital lottery gameplay from 2017-2019.